gtamilse/Network-Automation-with-Ansible/TECDEV-1500/Network-Automation-with-Ansible.md

 > - Create a playbook, which will:
 >   - Detect router OS
 >   - If a router has IOS, print message, "'hostname' is a IOS router" and if a router has XR, print, "'hostname' is a XR router"
->   - Playbook need to find the router names dynamically from the inventory file.
+>   - Playbook needs to find the router names dynamically from the inventory file.
 > - Solution playbook is included in the appendix section 4.3 (op28-conditionals.yml).